 Your vote determines if you will uphold and defend America's power and sovereignty or select candidates who will obsolete the Constitution and hand over control to the United Nations Security Council.
-Your vote here will also determine whether or not you support the coercive Security and Prosperity Partnership (SPP) which is in truth an Americas-Union, a like-minded European-Union. (http://www.spp.gov) Your vote may determine our descendents will either enjoy individual freedom or become global citizen drones.
-Your vote may decide whether your descendents will continue to elect American statesmen and maintain three legislative branches or be subject to one unelected Security Council.
+Your vote here will also determine whether or not you support the coercive Security and Prosperity Partnership (SPP) which is in truth an Americas-Union, a like-minded European-Union. (https://www.spp.gov) Your vote may determine our descendants will either enjoy individual freedom or become global citizen drones.
+Your vote may decide whether your descendants will continue to elect American statesmen and maintain three legislative branches or be subject to one unelected Security Council.
 Your vote may determine if we continue to turn over America's National Parks to the UN Heritage Foundation and allow the deceptive "sustainable development" agenda to revoke existing property rights.

 "My policy has been, and will continue to be, while I have the honor to remain in the administration of the government, to be upon friendly terms with, but independent of, all the nations of the earth." - "But if we are to be told by a foreign Power...what we shall do, and what we shall not do, we have Independence yet to seek, and have contended hitherto for very little." - "Against the insidious wills of foreign influences, the jealousy, of a free people ought to be constantly awake, since history and experience prove that foreign influence is one of the most baneful foes of republican government." - "My ardent desire is, and my aim has been...to comply strictly with all our engagements foreign and domestic; but to keep the U States free from political connections with every other Country.
 To see that they may be independent of all, and under the influence of none.
 In a word, I want an American character, that the powers of Europe may be convinced we act for ourselves and not for others; this, in my judgment, is the only way to be respected abroad and happy at home."
 George Washington